PenguinOfWar/Wordpress-Webpack/README.md

 ## BUGS

 - [ ] Livereload beta is failing with missing hot update JSON
+- [ ] Livereload configuration is out of date

 *For more information, please re-read this readme.*